rocktan001/LiteOS/doc/LiteOS_Contribute_Guide_en.md

 git checkout -b master origin/master
 ```

 2\) Develop on your local branch.
 After the development is complete, run the **git add** and **git commit** commands to add and commit code, respectively, to the local repository.
-For details about the commit messages, see <a href="https://gitee.com/LiteOS/LiteOS/blob/master/doc/LiteOS_Commit_Message.md" target="_blank">LiteOS Commit Message Rules</a>.
+For details about the commit messages, see [LiteOS Commit Message Rules](#Commitmessage).

 3\) Run the **git push origin master** command to commit the code to the master branch of your Gitee account.